Anahola, Hawaii: History

 During the reign of King Kamehameha I, the island of Kauaʻi was the last of the Hawaiian islands to join Kamehameha's Kingdom of Hawaiʻi.
 The ruler, Kaumualiʻi, resisted Kamehameha for years, surviving two attempts to invade Kauaʻi.

 Anahola is the site of an ancient surfing area, Ka-nahā-wale, which literally translates to "easily broken".

 Geography

 Anahola Bay is a snorkeling and swimming beach with clear pools and a long coral reef.
 Driving directions in the Kauai Trailblazer guide.

 Anahola is located at (22.145049, -159.312969).
 According to the United States Census Bureau, the CDP has a total area of 10.4 km2, of which 9.4 km2 are land and 1.0 km2, or 9.63%, is water.

-The community is located on Hawaii Route 56 on the northeast coast of the island of Kauai.
+The community is located on Hawaii Route 56 on the northeast coast of the island of Kauaʻi.
 It is 13 mi north of Lihue and 10 mi southeast of Kilauea.
 Anahola is adjacent to Anahola Bay, a bay of the Pacific Ocean.